Is Title VII an 'Anti-Discrimination' Law?

 93 University of Colorado Law Review Forum (2022)

 11 Pages Posted: 8 Jun 2021 Last revised: 22 Feb 2022

 Date Written: June 7, 2021

 Title VII of the Civil Rights Act of 1964 is commonly referred to as an “anti-discrimination” statute.
-At its core, we are told, it prohibits something we call “discrimination.”
+At its core, we are told, it prohibits something called “discrimination.”
 But does it?
-Startlingly, the answer is, no, not really.
+Startlingly, the answer is no—not really.
 Instead, Title VII prohibits certain acts done for certain reasons.
-True, the prohibited reasons are precisely what everyone has long understood them to be: “because of … race, color, religion, sex, [or] national origin.”
-But, the prohibited acts do not require “discrimination” and in those cases where the term “discrimination” is relevant, “discrimination” simply means “make a distinction.”
-It does not connote any wrongfulness on the employer’s part and therefore does not mean “make an unjust distinction.”
-In short, Title VII is not an anti-discrimination statute, at least not as we ordinarily conceive the concept of “discrimination.”
+True, the reasons are precisely what everyone has long understood them to be—”because of . . . race, color, religion, sex, or national origin . . . .”
+But the law’s prohibited acts do not require “discrimination,” and in those cases where the term “discrimination” is relevant, “discrimination” does not connote any wrongfulness on the employer’s part and therefore does not mean what it might colloquially be thought to mean, i.e. the act of making an unjust distinction.
+In short, Title VII is not an anti-discrimination statute, at least not as we ordinarily conceive of the concept of discrimination.

 Keywords: Anti-Discrimination, Civil Rights Act of 1964, Title VII, Statutory Interpretation, Supreme Court, Legal History, Judiciary, Legislation